 METAR and TAF text are displayed on the Weather Information Page.
-TAF information is displayed in its raw form when it is available.
+METAR data is displayed first in a decoded fashion, followed by the original text.
+Note the original text may contain additional information not found in the decoded text.
+TAF information is displayed only in its original form, when a TAF is available.